 The 2026 federal HIPAA Security Rule changes

-HHS finalized major Security Rule updates in early 2026.
+HHS proposed major Security Rule updates (NPRM, January 2025; not yet finalized).
 California providers need to implement all of them, with no “addressable” safe harbor:

 California adds its own layer on top of each of these, which we’ll cover next.